raffaelladevita/clas12-timeline/README.md

   * One way to do this in `bash` is `export CLASSPATH="${CLASSPATH}:.`, which adds the present working directory

-### Terse Procedure:
-* `groovy monitorRead.groovy __skim_file__ skim` or
-  `groovy monitorRead.groovy __directory_of_DST_files__ dst`
-  * This is better run with `slurm` in parallel (details below)
-  * The variable `inHipoType` needs to be set manually as the second argument, depending on whether you are reading skim files or DST files
-* `groovy monitorPlot.groovy`

-### Verbose Procedure:
+### DST / Skim reading
+First step is to read DST or Skim files, producing hipo files and data tables

-* `groovy monitorRead.groovy __hipo_file_(directory__ skim(dst)`
+* `groovy monitorRead.groovy __hipo_file_(directory)__ skim(dst)`
   * It is better to run this using `slurm`, but this can be run on a single skim file or directory of one run's DST files
-    * see the `slurm*.sh` scripts for example job submission scripts
+    * see the `exeSlurm*.sh` scripts for example job submission scripts
   * the 2nd argument, `inHipoType` needs to be specified so that determination of run number and segment(file) number is done correctly
     * use `dst` for DST files
     * use `skim` for skim files
+  * Outputs:
+    * `outdat/data_table_${run}.dat`, which is a data table with the following columns:
+      * run number
+      * 5-file number
+      * sector
+      * number of electron triggers (`N`)
+      * number of electrons in the forward tagger
+      * DAQ-gated FC charge at beginning of 5-file (`F_i`)
+      * DAQ-gated FC charge at end of 5-file (`F_f`)
+      * DAQ-ungated FC charge at beginning of 5-file
+      * DAQ-ungated FC charge at end of 5-file
+    * `outmon/monitor_${runnum}.hipo` contains several plots
-  * the plots are organized into a tree data structure, which allows plot any variable, for any set of properties
+      * in the script, they are organized into a tree data structure, which allows plot any variable, for any set of properties
         * for example, the helicity plots are for pi+,pi-, and positive helicity and negative helicity; this is a total of four plots
           * each particle branches into two helicity branches, each of which contain the plot object as a leaf
       * there is one plot per 'segment' where a segment is a single DST file (5-file) or a set of 10000 events for skim files
         * for skim files, the variable `segmentSize` can be used to change this number of events
         * for skim files, the segment number is set to be the average event number; the standard deviation is also included, which indicates the temporal localization of these events; typically the standard deviation is much smaller than the distance between two consecutive segments' averege event numbers
         * for DST files, the segment number is set to be the 5-file number, which is the minimum file number of the 5 consecutive, concatenated files (and is hence divisible by 5)

-  * outputs `outmon/monitor*.hipo` files, with one file corresponding to one run, along with all the plots of quantities, versus segment number
-    * if reading skim files, the points will have horizontal error bars, corresponding to the event number standard deviation described above
-  * also outputs tables to `outdat/data_table_${runnum}.dat`, which are similar to what is output by `qaRead.groovy`: they contain the number of trigger electrons for each sector, as well as the Faraday cup info
-    * in order to use these tables, you must concatenate them to `outdat.${dataset}/data_table.dat`, and follow the `qaPlot.groovy` and `qaCut.groovy` procedure
+### Data Organization
+It is recommended to copy the data produced in `outdat/` and `outmon/` to a directory identified with a data set name `$dataset`

+* purpose is to keep production of timelines organized
+* syntax is `outdat.${dataset}/` and `outmon.${dataset}`
+* prodedure (pick one):
+  * use the script `datasetOrganize.sh`, editting it if necessary
+  * create symlinks (discouraged, may be buggy)

+### Plotting Sripts
+These scripts primary purpose is to make plots and store them in HIPO files; these HIPO files can then be fed to a QA script

-* `groovy monitorPlot.groovy`
+* `groovy monitorPlot.groovy $dataset`
-  * this will read `outmon/monitor*.hipo` files and produce several timelines
+  * this will read `outmon.${dataset}/monitor*.hipo` files and produce several timelines
     * the list of timelines is at the bottom of the script, and is handled by the `hipoWrite` closure, which takes two arguments:
       * the name of the timeline, which will be the name of the corresponding